 The Sennheiser PXC 550-II are over-ear wireless headphones with a fairly sleek and understated style.
 They look identical to the Sennheiser PXC 550, though they're now all black with no silver accents.
 They're made with high-quality materials that give them a premium, high-end look.

 The PXC 550-II are quite comfortable over-ears.
-They have the same great padding as the PXC 550, with large ear cups that should comfortably fit most people.
+They have the same great padding as the PXC 550, with fairly small ear cups that should still be large enough to comfortably fit most people.
 Unfortunately, though the headband is heavily cushioned and comfortable, it doesn't extend too far, so these headphones may not fit all head sizes and shapes.

 The touch-sensitive control scheme of the PXC 550-II is great.
 It's quite intuitive and easy-to-use and lets you adjust volume, skip tracks, turn on/off talk-through, and pause/play music or answer/hang up phone calls.
 The Bluetooth button pulls up your phone's assistant, and there's a dedicated slider to choose from the 3 levels of ANC: off, user mode, and max.

 The PXC 550-II have decent breathability, especially for closed-back over-ear headphones.
 They may cause you to sweat more than usual but will keep your ears cooler than most other over-ear headphones, making them decent for lighter workouts.